HTHcoin/platform/packages/js-dash-sdk/README.md

 ## Dependencies

-The Dash SDK works using multiple dependencies that might interest you:
+The HTH SDK works using multiple dependencies that might interest you:
-- [Wallet-Lib](https://github.com/dashevo/platform/tree/master/packages/wallet-lib) - Wallet management for handling, signing and broadcasting transactions (BIP-44 HD).
+- [Wallet-Lib](https://github.com/MichaelHDesigns/platform/tree/master/packages/wallet-lib) - Wallet management for handling, signing and broadcasting transactions (BIP-44 HD).
-- [Dashcore-Lib](https://github.com/dashevo/dashcore-lib) - Provides the main L1 blockchain primitives (Block, Transaction,...).
+- [Hthcore-Lib](https://github.com/MichaelHDesigns/hthcore-lib) - Provides the main L1 blockchain primitives (Block, Transaction,...).
-- [DAPI-Client](https://github.com/dashevo/platform/tree/master/packages/js-dapi-client) - Client library for accessing DAPI endpoints.
+- [DAPI-Client](https://github.com/MichaelHDesigns/platform/tree/master/packages/js-dapi-client) - Client library for accessing DAPI endpoints.
-- [DPP](https://github.com/dashevo/platform/tree/master/packages/js-dpp) - Implementation (JS) of Dash Platform Protocol.
+- [DPP](https://github.com/MichaelHDesigns/platform/tree/master/packages/js-dpp) - Implementation (JS) of HTH Platform Protocol.

-Some features might be more extensive in those libs, as Dash SDK only wraps around them to provide a single interface that is easy to use (and thus has less features).
+Some features might be more extensive in those libs, as HTH SDK only wraps around them to provide a single interface that is easy to use (and thus has less features).

 ## Documentation

-More extensive documentation available at https://dashevo.github.io/platform/SDK/.
+More extensive documentation available at https://hthcoin.github.io/platform/SDK/.

 ## Contributing

 Feel free to dive in!
-[Open an issue](https://github.com/dashevo/platform/issues/new/choose) or submit PRs.
+[Open an issue](https://github.com/MichaelHDesigns/platform/issues/new/choose) or submit PRs.

 ## License

-[MIT](/LICENSE) © Dash Core Group, Inc.
+[MIT](/LICENSE) © HTH Core Group, Inc.